binpacking-uanl/AMPL/README.md

 # AMPL
-Models in AMPL modeling language
+Models in AMPL\BARON modeling language

-In this repository different tested models can be found, there are several folders with experimentation related outputs and codes of AMPL modeling language.
+This is a repository of the vertices approach modeling using BARON Software from AMPL

 Files prefixes:

 	number_InsType_ContType_<hom/het>.kind

-	number -> the amount of objects in the instance.
+	number -> Number of objects in the instance.
 A 2~4 digits number

-	InstType -> The type of object to containt.
-Posible values (Triangles, Rectangles, Squares, Pentagons).
+	InstType -> Type of objects to containt, posible values (Triangles, Rectangles, Squares, Pentagons).

-	ContType -> Th object container type.
-Posible values (Circular sections, Circles, Recatngles)
+	ContType -> Object container type, posible values (Circular sections, Circles, Recatngles)

 	hom -> All objects to be contained have the same size length.

 	het -> Objects to be containd have different size length.

-	kind -> Depends on data in the file:
+	kind -> Depends on the information placed in the file, some of the posible kinds are:

 		bar -> BARON Software extended model.
 		csv -> CSV file with information.